COMMITTED TO THE CAUSE

 PREVIOUS VOLUNTEERS OF THE MONTH & BEYOND

-Our August Volunteer of the month is Loretta Alexander, MHSA, is an Arkansas Birthing Project Board member and Band is one of the ABP original Sister Friends.
+Our August Volunteer of the month is Loretta Alexander, MHSA, is an Arkansas Birthing Project Board member and is one of the ABP original Sister Friends.
 She serves as the Policy Director for Arkansas Advocates for Children and Families and has a long history of providing support to families who live in communities affected by systemic inequality.
-She is a long- term advocate for the Arkansas Birthing Project
+She is a long- term supporter and advocate for the Arkansas Birthing Project

 She also supports our outreach to the community in so many ways including always ensuring that we have a location reserved to host our Annual Conference.
 We appreciate you and thank you, Loretta!